-Why is there a dance uniform?
+Why does CSD have a dance uniform?

 Where do I purchase my dance uniform?

 CSD Gear (sweatpants, sweaters, long sleeve tops, tank tops, scarves, headbands, legwarmers, baseball caps, mugs, bumper stickers, therabands, water bottles, lanyards, toques, neck warmers, key chains, etc.) can be purchased in the CSD office during office hours.
 We also sell bun kits, nude suits in a variety of flesh-tones, and convertible tights (Child & Adult sizes) in ballet pink or caramel for tap.
 We can also order any other flesh-tone colours of tights – come to the office to choose your preferred colour.

 We usually have a Dance Swap area in the rear lobby of the studio throughout the year, where parents can buy and sell gently used dance wear and shoes that are part of the CSD Dance Uniform.
 We have temporarily closed our Dance Swap area, but it will re-open when we feel it is safe to do so.

 Dance wear items and shoes will be available either through CSD or will be available for purchase at Inspirations Dancewear store on St. Leger Street in Kitchener or The Shoe Room at Canada’s National Ballet School in Toronto.

 Students are encouraged to label all of their dancewear, shoes, water bottles, hand sanitizer, etc. so that if they are misplaced, they can easily be returned to the dancer!
 Need labels?
 CSD has an ongoing fundraiser with Mabel’s Labels.